 - The plan targets up to 300,000 home upgrades by 2026 by expanding funding, streamlining planning rules, and supporting vulnerable households

-The UK Government’s new Warm Homes Plan is an initiative to improve energy efficiency, reduce heating costs, and promote cleaner energy in homes.
-It includes measures such as grants for heat pumps, insulation upgrades, and support for low-income households and renters.
+The UK Government’s new Warm Homes Plan is a £15bn initiative to improve energy efficiency, reduce heating costs, and promote cleaner energy in homes through solar panels batteries, and insulation.

 The Warm Homes Plan includes several key features for UK residents, including offering a series of £7,500 grants for residents in England and Wales to help install heat pumps under the existing Boiler Upgrade Scheme (BUS).